kirenia/kirenia/README.md

 👯 I’m looking to collaborate on projects that involved space-related topics, such as Stellarium, when the time is right.

+👩🏽‍⚕️ My background is in emergency medicine, and I have studied astronomy on-and-off since I was in grade school.
+It's a lifelong dream of mine to become an astronomer.

 📫 How to reach me: https://x.com/kire_jm

 😄 Pronouns: she/her/ella